Ebbi53/past_projects_demos/4. JETS Visualizer/README.md

 # Jardine Executive Training Scheme (JETS) applications' data visualizer

 **Project Description:** This portal allows to visualize and analyse the data collected during the 5 rounds of JETS recruitment.
-The data is visualized in 4 different formats namely Row charts, Funnel chart, Table, and Stacked Bar chart.
-And cross-filtering is provided amongst all these charts based on 3 dimensions in the data (Universities, Promotional Channels, and Assessment Centers).
+The data is visualized in 4 different formats namely **Row charts, Funnel chart, Table,** and **Stacked Bar chart**.
+And **cross-filtering** is provided amongst all these charts based on **3 dimensions** in the data (Universities, Promotional Channels, and Assessment Centers).

 **My responsibilty:**
 * **Project Manager**; collecting user requirements, tasks allocation, progress updates.
 Supervsied **POC** (Proof Of Concept) and UAT (User Acceptance Testing) stages.